What You Need to Know About the Fair Housing Act

 - A marketing brochure may specifically include a particular preference when it comes to property availability.
 For example, the ad could stress a strict preference for female tenants who don’t have children.
 It could also state that only a white person is accepted or non-Muslims.

-- An applicant may be given a different accommodation compared to other renters.
+- An applicant may be given a different accommodation compared to other renters based on their status/characteristics.
 It can be the smallest or the oldest unit of which requires a lot of repairs.
 It can also be the most inferior rental space in the property.
-The renter may be given only an extra storage area that’s not really comparable in quality housing compared to the other regular renters.
+The person may be given only an extra storage area that’s not really comparable in quality housing compared to the other regular renters.

 How is a Property Buyer Protected under the Fair Housing Act?